 Airport Lounge benefits

 As I mentioned at the start of this post, the Platinum card’s lounge benefits will soon become less valuable, but they still have real value.
-The Platinum card automatically gives the cardholder access to Delta SkyClubs, Centurian Lounges, and Airspace Lounges (currently at BWI, CLE, and JFK).
+The Platinum card automatically gives the cardholder access to Delta SkyClubs (when , Centurian Lounges, and Airspace Lounges (currently at BWI, CLE, and JFK).
 And, you can enroll in Priority Pass Select for access to “over 600 participating lounges worldwide”.
 Note though that you do need to enroll in Priority Pass Select, and use your Priority Pass card to enter those 600+ lounges.